DylanCarver9706/phase-3-project-react-frontend/README.md

-Brickbuster . .
+Brickbuster . . .

-Its like Blockbuster but without the funny smells!
-Fast Customer service and our tapes are always rewound just for you!
+It's like Blockbuster, but without the funny smells!
+We provide fast Customer service, and our tapes are always rewound just for you!

-Our phase 3 project was to the take the Many to Many relationship and display it with a front end website.
-We utilized Ruby Active Record Tables to create the database and then used Instance Methods to pull the filter functions throught!
+My phase 3 project was to the take a many-to-many relationship backend and display it with a React front-end website.
+We utilized Ruby with Active Record to create the database and then used instance methods to pull the filter functions through.

-Here you can check out the list of available films, search by Genre or Title.
-You can also see the Due Dates on the movies you have rented!
-Checkout or Checkin all in one stop, no waiting in long lines!
+Here you can check out the list of all available films, filter by genre, or search by title.
+You can also see the due dates of the movies that have been rented.

 In the project directory, you can run: